outaagunga/documentation/creating_fake_data_in_python.md

 data.to_excel("employees.xlsx", index=False)
 ```

-# Code-along: Generate Fake Employee Data with Faker (step‑by‑step)
+## Guide into generating fake Data with python Faker library (step‑by‑step)

 **Goal:** Walk through creating a small Python project that generates fake employee data (CSV and optional Excel).
 You'll start from creating the project folder, set up a virtual environment, install the libraries, then write and run a robust script that supports both in‑memory generation (for small/medium datasets) and chunked generation (for large datasets).